The Challenge

 Simplified Data Access

 At the centre of this project was a need to simplify the data processes at NHS Blood and Transplant.
 Data is now more accessible and user-friendly, and no longer confined to complex systems and spreadsheets.
 Telefónica Tech has helped NHS Blood and Transplant reduce its excess of reports and instead use dashboards with drill-down options.
+This is leading to quick decision-making by frontline NHS staff, who no longer have to make a request to IT for a report.
+Now, frontline experts in blood and transplant processes have data insights available to them.

 Improved Analysis